PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 # WHAT IS THIS?

 Operations define each manipulation to media.
 Operation is designed to be categorical, agnostic to software.
-For example, resize is a common operation supported by many operations in similarly consistent approach.
-The expected output is a adjustment media with a different size.
+For example, *resize* is a common operation supported by many operations in similarly consistent approach.
+The expected output is media with a different size.

 Deciding to add a new operation is based on:

-​    1. arguments required for capture
+1. Arguments required for capture.
-​    2.
-Validation rules
+2. Validation rules.
-​    3.
-Mask generation rules
+3. Mask generation rules.
-​    4.
-Probe/Composite Generation rules.
+4. Probe/Composite Generation rules.

 # STEPS

 ## Comparison and Mask Generation

-Determines how two media items--before and after manipulation--compared to generic masks.
+Comparison and Mask Generation collectively determine how two media items--before and after manipulation--are different, generating masks and change meta-data.

 For example, Crop Resize is specialty operation found in some tools.
 The sofware crops and image and restores the crop to the original size of the image using some interpolation.
 It is one operation with 'special sauce'.
 It cannot be grouped with the individual Crop and Resize operations since the intermediate crop image is missing and the actual location of the crop is not immmediatly known.
 In this case, the comparison function resizes the original image back to the crop size, as gathered from the manipulation sofware tool and recorded by the user.
 The next step is to find the location of the crop in the original image.
 Finally a mask of the crop region only is created, showing the amount of change that occurred during interpolation.

 Comparison functions live in tool_set or video_tools.

-Image comparison signature:
+####Image and Frame Comparison Signature

+For imaeges, masks use 0 to represent change.
+Frames are inverted in comparison and then flipped prior to write to HDF5.

 ```
 def xCompare(img_original, img_manipulated,  arguments=dict()):